apps4you/otc-app-charts/README.md

 ## How to integrate Business Apps

 1. First copy the whole content of this project to some other git repository
-2. Change then the folder _infrastructure-charts_ to something you like for example _app-charts_
+2. Change then the folder _app-charts_ to something you like for example _app-charts_
-3. Change also all the other occurrences from _infrastructure-charts_ to _app-charts_
+3. Change also all the other occurrences from _app-charts_ to _app-charts_
 4. Register the _app-charts_ as a App of Apps project inside terraform like this:
 ```terraform
 resource "helm_release" "argocd" {